libxml-raku/LibXML-raku/docs/Parser.md

     substitute entities; default is False

     Note that although unsetting this flag disables entity substitution, it does not prevent the parser from loading external entities; when substitution of an external entity is disabled, the entity will be represented in the document tree by an XML_ENTITY_REF_NODE node whose subtree will be the content obtained by parsing the external resource; Although this nesting is visible from the DOM it is transparent to XPath data model, so it is possible to match nodes in an unexpanded entity by the same XPath expression as if the entity were expanded.
-See also [LibXML::Config](LibXML::Config).external-entity-loader.
+See also `.external-entity-loader()` method in [LibXML::Config](https://libxml-raku.github.io/LibXML-raku/Config).

   * load-ext-dtd